Access Canada's leading Professional LLM from the comfort of your home.

 Help others while you earn CPD credits!

-FOLA has partnered with CPDonline.ca to provide Ontario's law association members access to their extensive cpd library for just $499.00 per year.
+FOLA has partnered with CPDonline.ca to provide Ontario's law association members access to their extensive CPD library for just $499.00 per year.
 All their videos are fully accredited and their vast array of content is available 24/7.

 As a bonus, CPDOnline will pay Law Associations $100 per association subscriber - RENEWALS INCLUDED!